stencila/hub/broker/README.md

 ## Solution

 We use RabbitMQ because it allows for [multi-tenancy via virtual hosts](https://www.rabbitmq.com/vhosts.html).
 This allows accounts to provide their own workers by connecting to their own `vhost` on the broker.

 The `stencila/hub-broker` Docker image is currently just a simple `FROM rabbitmq:3.8-management` image.
 We use the management image, so that we can access the [Management HTTP API](https://www.rabbitmq.com/management.html#http-api) to add new users and vhosts for accounts.
+This is available at `:15672/api`.

+The image also includes the `rabbitmq_prometheus` plugin to enable monitoring metrics.
+These are available at `:15692/metrics`.

+## Alternatives

 Instead of self hosting `stencila/hub-broker` a RabbitMQ-as-a-service service, such as https://www.cloudamqp.com/ could be used.

-## Alternatives

 Celery [supports several brokers](https://docs.celeryproject.org/en/latest/getting-started/brokers/index.html).
 Initially we used [Redis](https://redis.io/) because of it's ease of setup.